top of page

 This is a faithful and mindful simplification of the gold standard 52-Page Rule Book from the International Brazilian Jiu-Jitsu Federation (IBJJF).

-It is intended as a quick-reference guide for referees, athletes, and parents of athletes.
+It is intended as a reference for athletes, parents of athletes, and referees.

 To Get Points: